shakyatul/URT-Toolkit/docs/installation.md

 <h1 style="font-size:3em">Installation</h1>

-1. Copy the ‘URT_atulshakya.py’ script into your Maya script folder, usually located at C:\Users\<UserName>\Documents\maya\2020\scripts.
+1. Copy the 'URT-Toolkit' folder to your desired location.
-2. Open a fresh version of Maya, i.e. restart Maya if you already have it open.
-3. Inside Maya, open Script Editor (Windows > General Editors > Script Editor).
-4. Open a new tab in the editor for Python.
-5. Paste the code below in the editor:<br/>
-		from URT_atulshakya import MainDialog
-		MainDialog.showDialog()

-6. Press the ‘Enter’ key on your Numpad to run the script.
-7. To create a shelf button for the toolkit, drag the two lines of code from the script editor to the shelf.
+2. Open Autodesk Maya.
+3. Drag-and-Drop the 'urt-atulshakya.mel' script to the Maya viewport.
+4. This will create a shelf with the 'urt' button inside of Maya